aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/cluster-autoscaler/overprovisioning/setting-up.md

 sidebar_position: 35
 ---

-It is best practice to create appropriate `PriorityClass` for your applications.
-We'll create a global default priority class using the field `globalDefault:true`.
+It's considered a best practice to create appropriate `PriorityClass` for your applications.
+Now, let's create a global default priority class using the field `globalDefault:true`.
 This default `PriorityClass` will be assigned pods/deployments that don’t specify a `PriorityClassName`.

 ```file
 autoscaling/compute/overprovisioning/setup/priorityclass-default.yaml